pytorch/torchtune/README.md

 ## Overview 📚

-torchtune is a PyTorch library for easily authoring, finetuning and experimenting with LLMs.
+torchtune is a PyTorch library for easily authoring, post-training and experimenting with LLMs.
+It provides:

-torchtune provides:
+- Hackable training recipes for SFT, knowledge distillation, RL and RLHF, and quantization-aware training

-- PyTorch implementations of popular LLMs from Llama, Gemma, Mistral, Phi, and Qwen model families
+- Simple PyTorch implementations of popular LLMs like Llama, Gemma, Mistral, Phi, Qwen, and more
-- Hackable training recipes for full finetuning, LoRA, QLoRA, DPO, PPO, QAT, knowledge distillation, and more
-- Out-of-the-box memory efficiency, performance improvements, and scaling with the latest PyTorch APIs
+- OOTB best-in-class memory efficiency, performance improvements, and scaling with the latest PyTorch APIs
 - YAML configs for easily configuring training, evaluation, quantization or inference recipes
-- Built-in support for many popular dataset formats and prompt templates

 &nbsp;

 ### Post-training recipes

-torchtune supports [different kinds of post-training](https://pytorch.org/torchtune/main/recipes/recipes_overview.html).
+torchtune supports [the entire post-training lifecycle](https://pytorch.org/torchtune/main/recipes/recipes_overview.html).
 A successful post-trained model will likely utilize several of the below methods.

 **Supervised Finetuning (SFT)**